Boris Badenov

-Early in the series, Boris was taller and had red eyes.
-After the first episodes, he changed to his normal height, but still retained the red eyes until a few episodes afterwards.
+Early in the series, Boris begins as much more of a traditional villain, even a menacing presence; in the earliest episodes he was taller, had red eyes and a more demonic appearance.
+After the first episodes, he changed to his normal short stature, but still retained the red eyes until a few episodes afterwards; by the fourth episode, he has developed into a more comic character and dons his first disguise—a swami intent on hypnotizing Bullwinkle.
 Humorously, they changed from red to white after he had woken up from a long slumber, as if the redness was caused by sleep deprivation.

-Boris is nearly always accompanied by his fellow criminal, Natasha Fatale.
-The first time he appeared without her was in the story arc, "Buried Treasure".
-The first story arc where neither appeared was "The Three Moosketeers".
+Boris is nearly always accompanied by his fellow spy, Natasha Fatale, an iconic femme fatale with an icy smile who wears a slit dress.
+The first time he appeared without her was in the story arc "Buried Treasure".
+The first story arc in which neither appeared was "The Three Moosketeers".

 Usually, Boris' misdeeds are thwarted by Rocky the Flying Squirrel and Bullwinkle the Moose.
 Boris's attempts at killing "moose and squirrel" (as he refers to them) also always end in failure, usually by his own scheme backfiring on him.
 "Of course, I've got plan!" he says.
 "I've always got plan!
 They don't ever work, but I've always got one!"
 As Boris expresses his plight in one promo: "I send in lady spy with package which is really bomb.
 Door gets locked, she can't get out, who gets blown up?
 Me!"

 Boris appeared in all but three Rocky and Bullwinkle storylines: The Three Moosketeers, The Ruby Yacht, and Mucho Loma.
 Boris often appeared in segments of Bullwinkle's Corner, Mr. Know-It-All, and The Rocky and Bullwinkle Fan Club.

-Catch phrases
+Catchphrases

 Boris's main catch phrase (spoken when frustrated) is "Raskolnikov!" (a reference to the novel Crime and Punishment by Dostoevsky), spoken in his Pottsylvanian accent (a mock-Russian accent).

 Boris would also say, "Sharrup you mouth!" to Natasha when his schemes failed.
 However, in the final segment of "Greenpernt Oogle", when he and Natasha were stuck in their own mine field, he says to her, "Natasha, next time I get fiendish plan, do me big favor?
 Sharrup my mouth!"
-She does indeed do this in one episode, saying those very words to Boris as the car they were in dropped over a cliff to the ground in the 8-segmented story arc "The Treasure of Monte Zoom".
+She does indeed do this in one episode, saying those very words to Boris as the car they were in dropped over a cliff to the ground in the 8-segment story arc "The Treasure of Monte Zoom".
 Also, whenever his superior gives him an order, he utters the line "You sair it!"

 Boris would usually greet a new acquaintance by saying, "Allow me to introducing myself.
 I am Boris Badenov, world's greatest no-goodnik".